qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 list of result followed by layer name.
 Then its first child will be the name of a field with its value.
 Finally all informations of the feature is displayed.

-This windows can be customized to display custom fields but by default it will display three kind of information:
+This window can be customized to display custom fields but by default it will display three kind of information:

 * Actions: actions can be added to the identify feature windows.
 When clicking